-Management Measure 3.5: Identify the Water Flow Patterns in Corpus Christi Bay at Cole and Ropes-Parks by the Use of Dye Testing
+Management Measure 3.5: Identify Water Flow Patterns in Corpus Christi Bay at Cole and Ropes Parks by the Use of Dye Testing

-Water flow patterns within Corpus Christi Bay may have a significant effect on the bacterial sampling at Ropes and Cole Parks.
-Based on general knowledge of the stormwater drainage system, including the pipe size and drainage areas, it seems that the Brawner and Louisiana Parkway outfalls may be the largest contributors of bacteria to Corpus Christi Bay.
+Water flow patterns within Corpus Christi Bay may have a significant effect on the bacterial occurrence at Ropes and Cole Parks.
+Stormwater loading from the Brawner and Louisiana Parkway outfalls may be the largest contributors of bacteria to Corpus Christi Bay due to watershed size and geographic extent, and location and size of their ultimate outfalls.

-•WHAT: Rhodamine dyes have been used over the years in water flow and particle research.
-By placing probes that can detect this dye north of the Brawner drainage outfalls and adding this dye to the Brawner Parkway drainage system prior to rain events.

-•WHO: Texas A& M University-Corpus Christi has several departments and divisions with researchers that have equipment and expertise to conduct a water flow study using dye methods.
+- •WHAT: Rhodamine dyes have been used over the years in water flow and particle research.
+By placing probes that can detect this dye north of the Brawner drainage outfalls and adding this dye to the Brawner Parkway drainage system prior to rain events. - •WHO: Texas A&M University-Corpus Christi has several departments and divisions with researchers that have equipment and expertise to conduct a water flow study using dye methods.

-•WHERE: Two to four areas between Brawner Parkway outfall and Ropes Park.

-•GOAL: The goal is to understand the impact of the Brawner Parkway outfall discharges at Ropes Park on bacteria levels and ultimately focus resources toward the area of most influence.

-•WHEN: Ideally, the dye testing could be conducted during or immediately following several rain events within the study area.
-The data required to establish a correlation between the Brawner discharges and the sampling taken at Ropes Park should determine the spatial and temporal criteria.

-•HOW: Research contractors would develop a monitoring regime that should be able to discern whether the large outfalls have a direct impact on the sampling conducted at Ropes Park.
+- •WHERE: Two to four areas between Brawner Parkway outfall and Ropes Park. - •GOAL: The goal is to understand the impact of the Brawner Parkway outfall discharges at Ropes Park on bacteria levels and ultimately focus resources toward the area of most influence. - •WHEN: Ideally, the dye testing could be conducted during or immediately following several rain events within the study area.
+The data required to establish a correlation between the Brawner discharges and the sampling taken at Ropes Park should determine the spatial and temporal criteria. - •HOW: Research contractors would develop a monitoring regime that should be able to discern whether the large outfalls have a direct impact on the sampling conducted at Ropes Park.
 Two to four probes could be placed within the study area until data could be collected from rain events.
-These may need to be moved at various times to provide a better picture of the water flow.

-•COSTS / SOURCE OF FUNDS: Since there is not an abundance of public or private funds, grant funding would be required.
-A project through the CBBEP or CMP could be applied for to fund the research conducted by an appropriate group from TAMUCC.
-Purchase and install two to four probes that can be used with Rhodamine dye (approximately \$3.7K each), Collect data and move probes as needed to develop a good concept of water flow during rain events (\$10K), develop report with conclusions on impact of Brawner drainage outfall on TGLO sampling locations at Ropes Park.
-Total cost is estimated at \$32K for the entire project.

-•RESPONSIBLE ORGANIZATION(S): Dependent upon the organization that conducts this study and if the grant or project funding requires approval of a QAPP or similar plan.
+These may need to be moved at various times to provide a better picture of the water flow. - •COSTS/SOURCE OF FUNDS: Since there is not an abundance of public or private funds, grant funding would be required.
+A project through the Coastal Bend Bays & Estuaries Program (CBBEP) or CMP could be applied for to fund the research conducted by an appropriate group from TAMUCC.
+Purchase and install two to four probes that can be used with Rhodamine dye (approximately \$3.7K each), Collect data and move probes as needed to develop a good concept of water flow during rain events (\$10K), develop report with conclusions on impact of Brawner drainage outfall on GLO sampling locations at Ropes Park.
+Total cost is estimated at \$32K for the entire project. - •RESPONSIBLE ORGANIZATION(S): Dependent upon the organization that conducts this study and if the grant or project funding requires approval of a QAPP or similar plan.

-Table 20.
+Table 19.
 MM 3.5.
 Identify water flow patterns in Corpus Christi Bay at Cole and Ropes Parks by the use of dye testing.
 Implementation timeline schedule.

-Actions Tier 1 Tier 2 Tier 3 Planning and Implementation of Dye Testing Procedure x occur closer to the weekend when the public will be using these beaches, rather than on a Tuesday as is the current sampling protocol.
+Actions Tier 1 Tier 2 Tier 3 Planning and Implementation of Dye Testing Procedure x health issue that needs to be addressed is the time of week the beaches are sampled for public health safety.
+Sampling of Cole and Ropes Parks needs to occur closer to the weekend when the public will be using these beaches, rather than on a Tuesday as is the current sampling protocol.
 This will help ensure public safety.

-Management Measure 3.6: Change Sampling Date of Current TX Beach Watch Program to be More Protective of Public Health
+Management Measure 3.6: Change Sampling Date of Current Texas Beach Watch Program to be More Protective of Public Health

 Elevated bacteria levels at Cole and Ropes Parks during certain times of the year (i.e. after rainfall events, etc.) pose a health risk to recreational users.
-The public health issue that needs to be addressed is the time of week the beaches are sampled for public health safety.
-Sampling of Cole and Ropes Parks needs to
+The public